Welcome to Bill-of-sale.org

-What is a bill of sale?
-A Bill of Sale is simply an agreement between two parties involving the sale of a goods between the seller and the buyer.
-In most cases, it is duly signed and dated at a specific place which usually includes transfer of goods along with specific amount of money or a mutual exchange for another item of similar worth and value.
+A Bill of Sale is simply a legal agreement between two parties involving the sale of a goods between the seller and the buyer.
+In most cases, it is duly signed and dated at a specific place, and generally includes transfer of goods along with a specific amount of money or a mutual exchange for another item of similar worth and value.

 "As a legal document

 the Bill of Sale should clearly

 If the item of sale is free and clear of any liens and outstanding monies it should also be inserted in the Bill of Sale.
 If the item is offered for sale with terms these should be clearly stated in the Bill of Sale document.